 As leading suppliers of thermoplastic piping systems, the IPEX Group of Companies provides our customers with some of the largest and most comprehensive product lines.
 All IPEX products are backed by more than 50 years of experience.
-With state-of-the-art manufacturing facilities and distribution centers across North America, we have established a reputation for product innovation, quality, end-user focus and performance.
+With state-of-the-art manufacturing facilities and distribution centres across North America, we have earned our reputation for product innovation, quality, end-user focus and performance.

-Markets served by IPEX group products are:
+Markets served by the IPEX Group of Companies include:

-- Electrical systems - · Telecommunications and utility piping systems - PVC, CPVC, PP, ABS, PEX, FR-PVDF and PE pipe and fittings (1/4" to 48") - Industrial process piping systems - · Municipal pressure and gravity piping systems - Plumbing and mechanical piping systems - · PE Electrofusion systems for gas and water - · Industrial, plumbing and electrical cements - Irrigation systems
+- Electrical systems

+- · Telecommunications and utility piping systems

+- · Industrial process piping systems

+- Municipal pressure and gravity piping systems

+- Plumbing and mechanical piping systems

+- Electrofusion systems for gas and water

+- Industrial, plumbing and electrical cements

+- Irrigation systems

+- PVC, CPVC, PP, PVDF, PE, ABS, and PEX pipe and fittings